-The Bridal Press specializes in letterpress and custom wedding invitations and event stationery, serving clients nationally from Yorba Linda, in Orange County, California.
+The Bridal Press specializes in letterpress and custom wedding invitations, event stationery, and day-of paper goods and signs, serving clients nationally from Yorba Linda, in Orange County, California.

 Letterpress is a printing technique using raised plates to imprint the ink on the paper.
 It differs from both offset and digital printing in that the ink is pressed into the paper rather than laying it onto the sheet surface.
 Since letterpress utilizes raised plates rather than a blanket as in offset printing, or laser or ink jet as in digital printing, the letterpress impression can create an eye-catching debossed finish.